bg3/100r.co/_programming/learning-c.md

   if (rp) *rp = (rat){ 0 };
 }
 ```

-### 10.2 Pointers and structures
-I have struggled a bit with this section and will need to return to it.

 Why was this function defined to accept rat (ratio) structs as well as pointers?
 ```